 Locum tenens translates from Latin for one who holds the place.
-These positions involve covering a medical staffing gap—whether for a single shift, an entire week, or several months at a time.
-Locum tenens staffers frequently fill in for physicians, PAs, or nurse practitioners on vacation or maternity leave; however, they may also cover an opening while the staff looks for a full-time hire.
+These positions involve covering a medical ing gap—whether for a single shift, an entire week, or several months at a time.
+Locum tenens ers frequently fill in for physicians, PAs, or nurse practitioners on vacation or maternity leave; however, they may also cover an opening while the looks for a full-time hire.

 Pros of Locum Hospitalists Roles

 Locum hospitalist positions have several unique advantages for physicians, physician assistants, and nurse practitioners.
 Let’s explore some positive sides of locum hospitalist roles that you might not find in other locum tenens positions.

 - Availability of positions: Especially today, your local hospitals have an abundance of available positions for locum hospitalists.
 If you are interested in taking control of your practice while still working in the hospital setting, locum hospitalist positions are for you.

 - Frequency of work: Similarly, if you find a possibility you enjoy working locum at, you will likely be able to find work as frequently (or infrequently) as you decide.

 - Pay: Locum hospitalist roles often have a wide variety of available hours—and they can pay at a higher hourly rate than full-time positions and other locum roles.
 You can read more in our guide to locum tenens and moonlighting salaries.

 - Building connections: Locum hospitalists have the ability to interact and network with other professionals, allowing them to build their professional network and gain reputation as an excellent clinician serving local patients

 - Controlling your practice: As a locum hospitalist, you control your practice.
 In this position, you can pick and choose the hospitals and available locum roles you employ.